owen-OE/Dash-Food-Landing-Page/README.md

 # Landing Page
-Create the HTML and CSS for a landing page that closely resembles the mockups.
+Created the HTML and CSS for a landing page that closely resembles the mockups.